Are there places on campus where commuter students can sit and study or just wait until their next class begins?

 Are there meal plans offered for commuter students?

 Yes, commuter students can purchase meal plans.
 Walsh University offers a commuter student meal plan to accommodate commuters who are on campus during meal times.
-This 20 meal plan is available for the cost of $100 and can be used in the Schervish Dining Hall in the David Campus Center and The Grille in the Barrette Center.
 To purchase this meal plan, stop by the Student Service Center in Farrell Hall to pay for the meal plan.
 You will then be directed to the Dining Services Office (in the David Campus Center) to activate your ID card.
 The hours and menus for all on-campus dining options can be found through Dining Services.

 Smart Commuter Tip: If you only plan to eat breakfast on campus, it will be less expensive to pay cash at the door.
 If you will only eat lunch on campus, the cost is the same as it would be to purchase the commuter student meal plan; however, it is more convenient and you will not have to worry about finding cash to eat.
 If you plan to eat a combination of lunch and dinner, you will save up to $40 by purchasing the student meal plan instead of paying cash at the door!